Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Communications • Science & Medicine.
 A significant historical date for this entry is December 31, 1917.

 Location.
 19° 26.014′ N, 99° 7.849′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Calle Moneda, on the left when traveling east.
+It is on Calle Moneda, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Manuel Nicolás Carpancho (a few steps from this marker); Meeting of Juan Diego and Archbishop Zumárraga (within shouting distance of this marker); Baroque Entryway (within shouting distance of this marker); Death of Benito Juárez (within shouting distance of this marker); Ex Teresa Arte Actual (within shouting distance of this marker); History of the Convent (within shouting distance of this marker); Palacio de la Autonomía (within shouting distance of this marker); The Royal and Pontifical University of Mexico (about 90 meters away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Manuel Nicolás Carpancho (a few steps from this marker); Meeting of Juan Diego and Archbishop Zumárraga (within shouting distance of this marker); Baroque Entryway (within shouting distance of this marker); Death of Benito Juárez (within shouting distance of this marker); Ex Teresa Arte Actual (within shouting distance of this marker); History of the Convent (within shouting distance of this marker); Palacio de la Autonomía (within shouting distance of this marker); The Royal and Pontifical University of Mexico (about 90 meters away, measured in a direct line).
 Touch for a list and map of all markers in Ciudad de México.